 Focus on quality, not quantity.
 Set priorities: By focusing on a few important goals, you will use your resources more efficiently.

 3. Focusing on too few areas

 Many areas are important for a fulfilling life.
 Focusing only on your career isn’t enough.
 Too many people focus solely on their work when they set goals.
-However, you can’t neglect activities that bring you joy.
-When you set your goals, make sure that you strike the right balance between different areas of your life.
+However, activities that give pleasure should not be neglected.
+When you set your goals, make sure you find the right balance between the areas of your life.